viritin/vwscdn/README.md

 Maven plugin
 ---

-Maven plugin can be used to automatically generate the servlet initialization code for the client.
+Maven plugin can be used to automatically generate MyWidgetSetService.java code for the client.
 It uses the project classpath to resolve the included add-ons.

 First, install the maven plugin to your project: